WWII Wilmington Home Front Heritage Coalition

 Coalition Mission Statement

-The World War II Wilmington Home Front Heritage Coalition is a 501(c)(3) corporation of organizations, agencies, and individuals, staffed by volunteers, who collectively support its efforts to identify, preserve, and interpret the rich WWII history of North Carolina.
-The emphasis is on the hub in New Hanover County and Wilmington.
+The World War II Wilmington Home Front Heritage Coalition is an all-volunteer, 501(c)(3) corporation of organizations, agencies, and individuals collectively supporting our efforts to identify, preserve, and interpret the rich WWII history of Wilmington and Southeastern North Carolina.
+The Coalition is the catalyst for developing and leading such preservation efforts.
+The emphasis is on New Hanover County, which then was the region’s economic, industrial, financial, business, social, and entertainment hub.

 Coalition Board of Directors